 My name is Maxim Ilyashenko (MA Psy) and I provide therapy in my private practice In London, Shoreditch (including online) as a Jungian psychotherapist (Analytical psychologist).
 Also I work as a couple therapist and a group facilitator (Process work/Worldwork/Conflict resolution).

 As a Jungian psychotherapist, I follow the psychodynamic approach that emphasises systematic study of the psychological forces that underlie human behaviour, feelings, dreams, fantasies and emotions, and how they might relate to early experience.
 Besides, it is based on the recognition that our psyche can self-regulate if the following conditions are met:

 - a clear, safe and confidential therapeutic setting

 As a therapist, I provide time and space in my therapy room where a person can safely share and reflect on their experience.

 I am quite experienced in working with clients online.
 In case of online therapy (I prefer Zoom, but Skype is possible).

 I am not able to provide an emergency care, in that case you should go to A&E, contact your GP or another relevant service.

-As a member of UKCP and BACP (British Association for Counselling and Psychotherapy), EAP (European Association of Psychotherapy) and CNHC Complimentary and Natural Healthcare Council (as a hypnotherapist) I follow their Ethical guidelines and the Complaints procedure.
+As a member of UKCP (United Kingdom Council for Psychotherapy), CAP (Confederation of Analytical psychologists, UK) EAP (European Association of Psychotherapy) and CNHC Complimentary and Natural Healthcare Council (as a hypnotherapist) I follow their Ethical guidelines and the Complaints procedure.